LennardKrause/Convert_Eiger2_to_sfrm/README.md

 ##### Script to convert Eiger2 CdTe 1M data collected at SPring-8/BL02B1 to Bruker .sfrm format

-##### The goniometer angles Chi and 2-Theta for the given run have to be provided as arguments as these are unavailable from the h5 files metadata
+##### Chi and 2-Theta for the given run have to be provided as arguments as these are unavailable from the h5 files metadata
  - _ARGS._CHI: Chi angle
  - _ARGS._TTH: 2-Theta angle